GiulioRossetti/ndlib/docs/developer/ndlib/DiffusionViz.rst

 Describe a Visuzlization
 ************************

-All the bokeh visualizations implemented so far in ``NDlib`` extends the abstract class ``nndlib.viz.bokeh.DiffusionViz.DiffusionPlot``.
+All the ``matplotlib`` visualizations implemented so far in ``NDlib`` extends the abstract class ``nndlib.viz.mpl.DiffusionViz.DiffusionPlot``.

+.. autoclass:: ndlib.viz.mpl.DiffusionViz.DiffusionPlot

+Conversely, visualizations that use the ``bokeh`` library, should extend the abstract class ``nndlib.viz.bokeh.DiffusionViz.DiffusionPlot``.

 .. autoclass:: ndlib.viz.bokeh.DiffusionViz.DiffusionPlot

+Here is introduced the pattern for describing novel ``matplotlib`` based visualization, ``bokeh`` ones following the same rationale.

 So far ``DiffusionPlot`` implements the visualization logic *only* for generic **trend line plot** built upon simulation iterations and model metadata.

 --------------------
 Line Plot Definition